|

 on the way in can be a real struggle, initially because of

+the performance anxiety it creates.
 We are being watched, we are being sized

 up, we are being examined, poked, prodded, tested from afar,